-MFSI serves as managing member for the MFS Private Funds, and earns a management fee for those services.
+MFSI serves as managing member for the MFS Private Funds and earns a management fee for those services.
 The subscription agreement sets forth information regarding the applicable management fee, including the calculation and payment thereof.
-Please refer to the offering memorandum for information regarding the other fees and expenses borne by the Fund.
+Please refer to the applicable offering memorandum for information regarding the other fees and expenses borne by a MFS Private Fund.